Variational Tensor Neural Networks for Deep Learning: Introduction

-\section{Introduction.}
+\section{Introduction}

-Machine learning algorithms based on deep learning have proven very successful in tasks such as identification \cite{Zhou2017,Sonoda2019,Chang2018}, classification \cite{Li2019,Affonso2017,Krizhevsky2017}, regression \cite{Lathuiliere2020, Ramsundar2018}, clustering \cite{Tian2017, Min2018, Aljalbout2018}, and many other artificial intelligence applications.
-In particular, deep learning algorithms based on neural networks (NN) are of high interest for their enhanced abilities in feature learning \cite{Yu2013,Jing2021} and decision-making \cite{Dehaene2000,Hill1994}, both in supervised and unsupervised learning.
+Machine learning algorithms based on deep learning have demonstrated remarkable success in a diverse range of tasks, including identification \cite{Zhou2017,Sonoda2019,Chang2018}, classification \cite{Li2019,Affonso2017,Krizhevsky2017}, regression \cite{Lathuiliere2020, Ramsundar2018}, clustering \cite{Tian2017, Min2018, Aljalbout2018}, and numerous other artificial intelligence applications.
+Deep learning algorithms, particularly those employing neural networks (NNs), have garnered significant attention due to their enhanced capabilities in feature learning \cite{Yu2013,Jing2021} and decision-making \cite{Dehaene2000,Hill1994}, both in supervised and unsupervised learning scenarios.
 In addition, NNs have also found practical applications in condensed matter and statistical physics \cite{Bedolla2020, Karniadakis2021, Mehta2019}.
 As an example, it has been shown that NNs have expressive power for representing complex many-body wave functions \cite{Sharir2021,Pescia2022, Gutierrez2022,Pescia2022a, Wu2021}.
 Moreover, ideas for detecting phase transitions in quantum many-body systems with fully connected NNs and convolutional neural networks (CNN) have also been successfully put forward \cite{Carrasquilla2017, Greplova2020,Tanaka2017,Zhang2017}.